eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/Preconfirmations.md

 ## [Key Elements of Preconfs](#key-elements-of-preconfs)

 The process towards securing a preconfirmation promise for transactions within the Ethereum network is initiated by establishing a connection with the next available preconfer.
-This process entails a series of critical steps and factors, including:
+This process entails a series of critical steps and factors, including[^1]:

 - **Endpoints:** Preconfers may offer direct API endpoints or utilize decentralized peer-to-peer (p2p) networks for the exchange of promises, striking a balance between quick response times and widespread availability.